Passlens

 How to Make It with Passlens

-- For Passport Online submissions, download the digital version.
-For in-person or postal applications, print the image on photo paper.
+4. For Passport Online, download a clean JPEG that meets the digital upload limits.
+For postal or in-person applications, print the image on photo-quality paper.

 Where to Submit